leeweiming3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Recruiter enters invalid application number.
+Recruiter enters invalid application index.
   - 2a1.
-Hirehub raises an error and asks recruiter to provide valid application number.
+Hirehub raises an error and asks recruiter to provide valid application index.
   - 2a2.
-Recruiter attempts to delete the application with valid application number.
+Recruiter attempts to delete the application with valid application index.
-  - Steps 2a1-2a2 are repeated until the application number entered is correct.
+  - Steps 2a1-2a2 are repeated until the application index entered is correct.
   - Use case resumes from step 3.